Amblecote: History

 Agriculture continued well into the 20th century.
 The ancient Manor House of Amblecote Hall went back to Norman times, and had a farm attached to it.
 The Hall was probably rebuilt, and perhaps relocated, several times over the intervening centuries, the last Hall was lived in by a number of prominent people throughout the 18th and 19th centuries.
 The Gittins family lived there until the Hall was demolished in 1952 due to mining subsidence.
 The farm disappeared when the whole area to the east of the Western Fault was open cast mined to extract the coal in the mid-1960s.

 The parish church of Holy Trinity was begun in 1841, and the church completed in 1842 and consecrated in 1844, being made a separate ecclesiastical parish (a perpetual curacy) in 1845 and then a vicarage in 1868.
 Amblecote Parish Church of the Holy Trinity is almost unique (as is nearby Quarry Bank Church) because it is constructed completely of yellow fire bricks, made by local brickworks (William King and Co) from the local fire clay which, together with thick coal seams, forms the main strata of Amblecote in the east, whilst the new red sandstone underlies Amblecote to the west of the railway line.
 Local benefactors, such as the Foster Rasterick Ironworks, supplied the iron railings around the perimeter of the church and Amblecote was one of few to retain these railings following World War II when many churches did not keep them.

 Amblecote was the location up until 2007 of the Corbett Hospital, presented to the local people by the local-born (at The Delph) businessman John Corbett.
 He made his fortune from extracting brine to make salt in his works at Stoke Prior near Droitwich, and who became known as the 'Salt King'.
 John Corbett visited France extensively in the course of his business, and in Paris he met and wed Anna O'Meara, daughter of an Irish father and French mother.
 He purchased the Impney Estate, just outside Droitwich Spa, and built a chateau-styled mansion to try to assuage her home-sickness.
 "The Chateau Impney" was finished in 1875 and cost £247,000 to build.
 In 1893 he gave "The Hill" to the local people of Amblecote in perpetuity as a hospital, to augment the dispensary in Stourbridge Town Centre, which still remains on the junction of New Road and Worcester Street, which had been the mainstay of local public health before this time.
 Corbett Hospital was much extended over the years and catered for all hospital functions, becoming a general hospital.
 It was allowed to become run down in the mid-1980s, as a new hospital Russells Hall Hospital was built in Dudley to cater for all health-care issues in the Dudley MBC area.
-The Corbett Hospital was mostly demolished in 2006 and replaced with a new Out-Patients Centre containing a range of services and also a new children and family centre.
+The Corbett Hospital was mostly demolished in 2006 and replaced with a new out-patients centre containing a range of services, as well as a children's and family centre.